 Regardless of the accidents, injuries and fatalities are usually significant,if not catastrophic.
 In addition to just the increased risk of semi-truck accidents because of time constrains, there are other causes of accidents that can all lead to injury.
 Simple equipment malfunctions such as brake failure or tire blow outs can cause a semi-truck to lose control.
 Drivers who are tired,drunk, or on drugs can, and do lead to semi truck accidents.
 Blind spots or no-zone, which prevents a semi-truck driver from seeing other vehicles around their truck, can also lead to accidents such as Carriage Underside accidents.There are also instances when the planned route is not appropriate for semi-trucks etc. can all lead to accidents.

 Any of these situations can have a significant impact on people who are involved in accidents with UPS trucks.
-The complex laws that dictate how people are compensated for injuries, or how a surviving family is compensated for the loss of a family member should be handled by an attorney.
+The complex laws that dictate how people are compensated for injuries, or how a surviving family is compensated for the loss of a family member should be handled by a Louisville personal injury attorney.